YubicoLabs/yed-self-service/README.md

      - YED_API_TOKEN
      - Enter your API token from the YED console
      - Select 'I'm done' and perform the same steps for the resource yedselfserviceinv
-     - yedselfserviceinv will also require a secret variable for the AWS SNS resource - Please ensure you follow these steps, or set the secret after the lambda function is initialized
+     - yedselfserviceinv will also require a secret variable for the AWS SNS resource ARN - Please ensure you follow the steps in the [prerequisites section](https://github.com/YubicoLabs/yed-self-service/tree/master#prerequisites) to create your SNS service to get the ARN
    - Select I'm done
 3. All that is left is to publish your Amplify Env using the following command
    ```sh